kube-HPC/kube-HPC.github.io/site/algorithms/Algorithms-Build.md

 ---
-title: Thinking
+title: Build Algorithms
 layout: ../_core/DocsLayout
 category: Algorithms
-permalink: /algorithms/thinking/
+permalink: /algorithms/build/
-next: /algorithms/socket/
+next: /algorithms/publish/
 ---

 On this page, you'll learn in detail about how